The following suggestions have been supplied by various members

 minimum force required to clean the hull.

-CLEAN BOTTOM (Boat Floating, 2021) - I used my new Scrubbis Brush to clean Panache's bottom just before end of season haul out.
+Clean the Bottom (Boat Floating, 2021) - I used my new Scrubbis Brush to clean Panache's bottom just before end of season haul out.
 The >2Kg of buoyancy of the brush pushes against the hull as you slide it across the bottom.
 The brush is reversible from 3 foam blades to 1 vinyl blade and a foam blade.
 I used the latter combination from the dock thinking it to be the most aggressive to remove the grunge from floating in warm shallow water over the season.
 Once I retrieved Panache from the water I had a pleasant surprise.
 Her hull has never been this smooth at the end of a season.
-It feels like was sanded smooth with 200 grit paper.
+It feels like it was sanded smooth with 200 grit paper.
 One cleaning totally removed several seasons of wet slime and grunge with minimal effort.
 It was much cleaner than power washing in a truck wash ever did.
 Less hassle too.
 Granted it is a lot easier to remove slime and grunge while the hull is still wet, but that is the best time.

 I'm sure glad I found this

-- This is the link to a Scrubbis retailer in North America.
+brush.
+I will likely dispense with using anti-fouling paint in the future. - This is the link to a Buy Scrubbis in North America.
 Easier to understand than the Swedish web site where it is manufactured.

-CLEAN BOTTOM (Dried Sea Weed & Other Dead Things) - Every once in a while
+Clean the Bottom (Dried Sea Weed & Other Dead Things) - Every once in a while

 a tiny critter slithers out of the water or is splashed against the hull to get baked